sumleo/jsoptimizer/README.md

 dangerousFunction();
 ```
 #### Performance
-The null pointer will cause the crash in the modern front-end application such as React.js, Vue,etc. It will have bad effect in both server-side and client-side.
+The null pointer will cause the crash in the modern front-end application such as React.js, Vue, etc. It will have a bad effect in both server-side and client-side.

 ### Console Output Leak
 > Affected Applications: Client and Server